 In addition to the soil tests, we invited farmers to set up experimental test plots in their land, so as to produce information on the rates of returns to different types of fertilizers.
 In 2014, we randomly sampled 432 individuals in 10 market centers to participate in demonstration plot trials.
-Approximately 7% of this sample declined to participate, resulting in test plots being set up with a total of 378 individuals.
-Test plots for different types of fertilizers were established on each respondent's farm.
-Each test plot was further divided into two subplots; whether a subplot would be the treatment or control was randomized to receive either NPK, CAN, or DAP.
+Approximately, 7% of this sample declined.
+Test plots were set with a total of 378 individuals.
+Test plots for different types of fertilizers were set up in each respondent's farm.
+All test plots were set up within the same farmland and each test plot was further divided in two subplots; whether a subplot would be treatment or control was randomized into receiving NPK, CAN or DAP.